duydd25031999/TC_note/Software Development/Introduction_Questions.md

 ## My responsibilities

-### Team lead
+### Presales

-- Presales for each phase
+- Trigger: Customer submits a new phase idea.
-- High‑ & low‑level design, WBS creation
+1. Analyse the idea and produce a high‑level design.
+2. Break that design into tasks.
+3. Estimate each task to build the WBS.
+4. Compile the plan and contract, then present it to the customer for approval.
+5. After customer approves, we start write SRS, implement new phase

+### Team Lead

+- Feature‑development management
+- Low‑level design and technical specification
-- Task assignment & team coordination
+- Task assignment & workload balancing

-### Front-end developer
-- Implementation, testing, delivery
+- Team coordination and daily support

+### Senior Front‑End Developer

+- Implementation of critical Front-end features
+- Testing (unit, integration, manual UAT) and bug‑fixing

+## Interesting Technologies